ddeutils/ddedocs/docs/services/azure/synapse/asa-external-data-source.md

 ### Create Master Key

+Create a new Master Key, `ENCRYPTION` to encrypt the credentials for the external data source.

 ```sql
 -- Optional: Create MASTER KEY if not exists in database:
 CREATE MASTER KEY ENCRYPTION BY PASSWORD = 'P@ssW0rd'